 - You can copy and paste or bookmark the URL found at the bottom of the online application form.
 When you paste this URL into your web browser you will retrieve all the information you have entered on the form, even if you are working from a different computer.

 The information you provide in the application form will be treated in the strictest confidence and will only be used by the Admissions Committee and scholarship donors.

-All the documents required are specified in the online application form and have to be attached to your online application.
+All the documents required (PDF format) are specified in the online application form and have to be attached to your online application.
 Incomplete applications will not be considered.

 Please do not send original documents, as all submitted materials become the property of the Geneva Academy upon receipt.
 Documents cannot be returned to the applicant nor forwarded to other schools or agencies.
 You will however need to bring your original diplomas and transcripts to Geneva if you submit non-certified copies with your application.

 The documents you have to provide with your application are:

 - A personal statement in English explaining your interest in the programme (no longer than two pages)